 We’ve put together this 14-night unusual adventure which combines the iconic sights of Bangkok with the lesser-known, and rarely visited region of Isaan in Eastern Thailand.
 For starters you’ll be guided through the temples and markets of Bangkok, cycle through the ancient city of Ayutthaya, and trek up a mountain in Isaan for spectacular views.
 To top it off, we’ve been granted exclusive access to participate in the culturally significant festival of lights, Loy Krathong, with the community of Chiang Khan, casting little Krathong boats onto the river and wishing for a good year ahead.

-Touching down in Bangkok you’ll be greeted with a warm welcome in the aptly nicknamed land of smiles, and whisked off to your glamorous city crash-pad ; The Peninsula Bangkok.
-An evening spent in Yaowarat, Bangkok’s Chinatown, will open your senses to the smells and sights of this cultural mosaic of a city.
-With your expert guide at hand you’ll speed through the streets on a tuk tuk ride to Saphan Put Night Market and wander through the fragrant flower market and spice market taking in the exotic ambiance.
+Touching down in Bangkok you’ll be greeted with a warm welcome in the aptly nicknamed land of smiles, and whisked off to your glamorous city crash-pad; The Peninsula Bangkok.
+An evening spent in Yaowarat, Bangkok’s Chinatown will open your senses to the smells and sights of this cultural mosaic of a city.
+With your expert guide at hand, you’ll speed through the streets on a tuk-tuk ride to Saphan Put Night Market and wander through the fragrant flower market and spice market taking in the exotic ambience.

 Whiz through Ayutthaya on a bicycle